mamrhein/rational/README.md

 and a _denominator_ (default: 1).

-If _numerator_ is given, it must either be a string, an _instance of _number.Rational_, or it must support a conversion to a rational number via a method _as_integer_ratio_.
+If _numerator_ is given, it must either be a string, an _instance of _numbers.Rational_, or it must support a conversion to a rational number via a method _as_integer_ratio_.

 If a string is given as _numerator_, it must be a string in one of the